 How else is one able to run up 10 floors with the lift out of order when a neighbour sends an SOS saying that he little daughter has locked herself up in the bedroom by accident?
-Or do 108 Suryanamaskar and 208 asanas at a stretch on World Yoga Day as my friend Sandhya had done?
+Or do 108 Suryanamaskar and 208 asanas at a stretch on World Yoga Day a couple of years ago, as my friend Sandhya had done?
 Or even go on for days without sleep when a loved one is hospitalized?

-But even the mind can’t push the body push beyond its limits of endurance on a daily basis, unless we keep ourselves super-fit and lead a disciplined life with regular habits.
-The mind can’t pull the body along by itself – no way!
+But even the mind can’t push the body beyond its limits of endurance on a daily basis, unless we keep ourselves super-fit and lead a disciplined life with regular habits.
+The mind can’t pull the body along by itself–no way!

-How else do you think athletes and sportspersons run that incredible race to pip the leader at the ribbon, or pull off a cliff-hanger of a tennis match?
-Or soldiers and security personnel work insane hours under inhuman conditions to fight the enemy and deal with criminals?
-Incidentally Sandhya is doing a 5km walk this weekend!
+How else do you think athletes and sportspersons run that incredible race, overtaking the leaders one by one to breast the ribbon, or pull off a cliff-hanger of a tennis match?
+Or how soldiers and security personnel work insane hours under inhuman conditions to fight the enemy, deal with criminals or handle an emergency?

 But it is not fitness alone that is the sole criterion in helping a person achieve feats of endurance and power – which would mean that everyone is capable of everything.
 Unfortunately it is not the case.
 There are physical and age-related constraints that prevent a person from doing things, and the mind can only help so much and no more.

 There is also a genetic factor at play, in terms of physical capacity, temperament and even healthfulness of individuals.
 This explains why some remain physically active and healthy into their 80s and even 90s.
 And by active, I mean not just being mobile and taking care of oneself.
 We have marathon runners, swimmers, cyclists, and professionals who are working well into their old age.
-Many are taking these activities up in their middle age and are doing very well.
+Many are taking these activities up in their middle age and continue, enjoying their chosen hobbies.

-And yet, what do we do?
-We blithely neglect our bodies with poor diet, sleep and exercise, we yet we expect them to come through on top despite the abuse.
-The long hours to meet deadlines, subsisting on coffee and chips, weekend parties with friends, the family celebration over a week, a yakking session with friends and siblings — all during which the body simply forgets to remind us of its need for sleep or rest.
+Given, that we need to take good care of the body to remain productive and active, we still blithely neglect our bodies with poor diet, erratic sleep cycles, little or no exercise–yet expecting our bodies to stand by us, despite all the abuse.
+Take for instance the long hours at work to meet deadlines, subsisting on coffee and chips, weekend party-bingeing with friends, the family celebration over a week, a yakking session with friends and siblings–all during which the body simply forgets to remind us of its need for sleep or rest.
 It seemingly goes on and on as if on some extended life battery or on auto-pilot mode!

 So we hasten to conclude that one has to only ignore the body and make the mind dictate to it – the rest will automatically fall in place.
 I have done it umpteen number of times over the roller-coaster years of my life and so would many of you.